How can design and technology resolve environmental issues to create a better future?

 The firm used the Dassault Systèmes’ 3DEXPERIENCE platform which pushes materials to their limits by relying on a virtual environment to design and test them upstream.
 With this technology, Kengo Kuma and his team were able to manipulate the geometry of a special fabric which absorbs CO² in order to address the global problem of increasing air pollution.
 The installation in Milan is said to have the capability of absorbing pollution from 90,000 cars.

 Kuma’s convinced that the combination of design and technology can provide a significant response to the environmental problems of the modern world.
 He’s not alone.
 Artists Daan Roosegaarde—with his smog-free tower—and Wesley Goatley—with his data-based light installation—added essential features to the exhibition.
-Watch our video report to learn more about the exhibition.
+Watch our video report below to learn more about solutions for pollution in urban settings.

 Inspired, Dassault Systèmes organized an entire event around Kengo Kuma’s central concept.
 Attendees had the opportunity to listen to speakers such as Kengo Kuma and Dutch artist and innovator Daan Roosegaarde talk about urban mobility.